-Representatives of the Council and the Union shall meet monthly to review the matters referred to arbitration and agree to the assignment of a Chair to hear each of the grievances.
-The Chair shall be assigned either by agreement or, failing agreement, by lot.
-The parties may from time to time, by mutual agreement, add further names to such panel.
+Representatives of the Council and the Union shall meet monthly to review the matters referred to arbitration and agree to the assignment of an arbitrator to hear each of the grievances.
+The arbitrator shall be assigned either by agreement or, failing agreement, by lot.
+The parties may from time to time, by mutual agreement, add further names to the list.

 Also, the parties may agree to a supplementary list of persons to act on a single or number of occasions.

-Following selection of a Chair, the College and the Union shall each appoint its arbitrator within ten days and forthwith notify the other party and the Chair.
-However the College and Union may mutually agree, prior to selection of a Chair, to arbitration by a sole arbitrator.
-The sole arbitrator shall be selected from the panel or the supplementary list as in the case of a Chair and the other provisions referring to an arbitration board shall appropriately apply.
+The College or the Union may, prior to selection of an arbitrator, decide to have the matter heard by an arbitration board.
+The selected arbitrator shall chair the board.
+The College and the Union shall each appoint its nominee within ten days of the appointment of the Chair and forthwith notify the other party and the Chair.

-- No person shall be appointed as an arbitrator who is or was within six months prior to such appointment an employee or is or has within six months prior to such appointment, acted as solicitor, counsel, advisor, agent or representative of either of the parties or the College concerned.
-Any Chair who declines to act on five consecutive occasions shall be removed from the panel and a replacement selected by mutual agreement of the parties. - The finding of the majority of the arbitrators as to the facts and as to the interpretation, application, administration or alleged contravention of the provisions of this Agreement shall be final and binding upon all parties concerned, including the employee(s) and the College. - The arbitration board shall not be authorized to alter, modify or amend any part of the terms of this Agreement nor to make any decision inconsistent therewith; nor to deal with any matter that is not a proper matter for grievance under this Agreement.
-Section 14 (16) of the Colleges Collective Bargaining Act 2008 shall not apply. - The College and the Union shall each pay one-half the remuneration and expenses of the Chair of the arbitration board and shall each pay the remuneration and expenses of the person it appoints as arbitrator.
+- 32.03 C No person shall be appointed as an arbitrator who is or was within six months prior to such appointment an employee or is or has within six months prior to such appointment, acted as solicitor, counsel, advisor, agent or representative of either of the parties or the College concerned.
+Any Chair who declines to act on five consecutive occasions shall be removed from the panel and a replacement selected by mutual agreement of the parties. - The finding of an arbitration (or the majority of the arbitration board) as to the facts and as to the interpretation, application, administration or alleged contravention of the provisions of this Agreement shall be final and binding upon all parties concerned, including the employee(s) and the College.

+An arbitrator/arbitration board shall send the decision to the Council and OPSEU Head Office at the same time it is released to the parties.

+- The arbitrator/arbitration board shall not be authorized to alter, modify or amend any part of the terms of this Agreement nor to make any decision inconsistent therewith; nor to deal with any matter that is not a proper matter for grievance under this Agreement.
+Section 14 (16) of the Colleges Collective Bargaining Act, 2008 shall not apply. - 32.03 F The College and the Union shall each pay one-half the remuneration and expenses of the arbitrator and where applicable shall each pay the remuneration and expenses of their nominee.